 • Recycle old content

-You probably have a blog already — why not compile your best posts into a mini e-book that you then offer as a free download to all the people who like your Facebook page?
-You can also transform old content by changing its format (a how to blog post can become a YouTube video tutorial, a case study can become an eye-catching infographic, and so on), and disseminate it through all your social channels.
+You probably have a blog already — why not compile your best posts into a mini e-book that you offer to all the people who like your Facebook page?
+You can also transform old content by changing its format.
+For example, a How to blog post can become a YouTube video tutorial, while a case study can become an eye-catching infographic.
+Spread these through your social channels.

 • Organize social media contests

-In the end, do remember that social media, although free to use, can eat up your time, which is why you should develop a social strategy with clear objectives.
-Otherwise, you may end up spending way too much time socializing rather than polishing and expanding your business.
+In the end, remember that social media, though free to use, can eat up your time.
+That’s why you need to develop a social strategy with clear objectives.
+Otherwise, you may end up spending too much time socializing and not enough time developing your online presence.